-Table 9: Differences in assembler directives
+Table 6: Differences in assembler directives

 Assembler directives in version 4.x In version 5.x

+ASEG Removed

+ASEGN Removed

+BLOCK Removed

+CFI The resource names are standardized.
+A CFI names block must contain a subset of these resource names.

+COMMON Removed

+DEFFN Removed

+END No longer takes a program start address as an argument.

+ENDMOD Recognized but without effect; a warning is generated.

+FUNCALL Removed

+FUNCTION Removed

+LIBRARY Instead of starting a library module, it now starts an ELF module.
+New syntax.

+LIMIT Removed

+LOCFRAME Removed

+MODULE Instead of starting a library module, it now starts an ELF module.
+New syntax.

 MULTWEAK Removed

 NAME Starts an ELF program module.
 New syntax.

 ORG Removed

 OVERLOAD Removed

 PROGRAM Starts an ELF program module.
 New syntax.

-RSEG The first instance of the RSEG directive used must not be preceded by any code generating directives, such as $DC$ or $DS$ , or by any assembler instructions.
+RSEG The first instance of the RSEG directive used must not be preceded by any code generating directives, such as DC or DS, or by any assembler instructions.
 This directive is now an alias for the new directive SECTION.
 New syntax.

 STACK Removed

 SYMBOL Removed

-Table 9: Differences in assembler directives (Continued)
+Table 6: Differences in assembler directives (Continued)

-For information about assembler directives in version 5.x, see the $ARM \otimes IAR$ Assembler Reference Guide.
+For information about assembler directives in version 5.x, see the ARM @ IAR Assembler Reference Guide.